 An alumnus of FTII Pune, Ranajit Gharai has 15 years of work experience as an Art Director/ Production Designer.

 He has done several feature films in this capacity.
-Ranajit has worked in the Production Design team of “Ek Nadir Goppo”.
-This film was india’s entry for the Asian, African & Latin American Competition segment of the 38th International Film Festival of India, held in Goa 2007.
+Ranajit has worked in the Production Design team of “Ek Nadir Golpo”.
+This film was India’s entry for the Asian, African & Latin American Competition segment of the 38th International Film Festival of India, held in Goa 2007.
 “Udedh Bun” won Silver Bear in 2008 at 58th Berlin International Film Festival 2008 and National Film Award for best short fiction film 2008.
 Rong Kuchak won National Film Award for best short film in 2014.

 “MEAL” was screened at Cannes Film Festival and got the Dada Saheb Falke award.